SOAP Notes for Speech Therapy: The Ultimate Guide

 Having efax integrated into an EMR such as TheraPlatfrom eliminates maneuvering between two services, saves time and lowers cost as incoming and outgoing documents like SOAP notes, and other documents are sent via efax.

 Remember, clear, consistent, and concise are words speech therapists should keep in mind when writing an SLP SOAP note.
 SOAP note templates like those offered on TheraPlatform can make writing SLP SOAP notes much easier.
 In addition, TheraPlatform has a number of features to make practice management more efficient including scheduling, billing and claims.
+TheraPlatform, an all-in-one EHR, practice management and teletherapy tool was built for therapists to help them save time on admin tasks.
 They also offer a 30-day free trial.
 No credit card required.